gvwilson/sensibleadventures/cloudherd/reboot.md

     - Thinks she hears the cloud reply, "It's all right."
     - So shocked that she stumbles, but then convinces herself she was imagining it
   - Back to the main square where Indy is re-organizing the villagers
+    - Has put on her blue-and-white jacket (her favorite colors, sky and snow)
     - Was halfway through getting things set up when the first cloud arrived with news of how many soldiers
     - She's ordering villagers to re-do work
     - Sparks an argument between Grappa Gas and Aft about whether they should be here at all